mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Review and update [company roadmap](https://about.mattermost.com/direction/) with which major features made it into the release
         - Review with Head of Product prior to updating
         - Also update feature lists on https://mattermost.com/pricing/ and https://mattermost.com/product/ with relevant new features where needed
-    - Update Integrations Directory on the [Mattermost Apps and Integrations](https://integrations.mattermost.com/) page
     - Update the Mattermost Wikipedia page with the latest version
     - Post the MVP winner announcement in the [Contributors channel](https://community.mattermost.com/core/channels/tickets)
       - Update [MVP page](https://www.mattermost.org/mvp/) with the most valued professional of the release